“To Leap is our duty, we Leap for the love of the Earth.”

 Want to know more?

 Friedel was bleeding.
-She tried her best to put pressure against her wound while still focusing on the road before her, but it proved to be an impossible task, each swerve a sharp reminder of the stabbing pain in her side.
+She tried her best to put pressure on her wound while still focusing on the road before her, but it proved to be an impossible task, each swerve a sharp reminder of the stabbing pain in her side.
 Dripping, she could feel the blood trickle through her fingers and slowly roll down toward the leather seats.
 She needed a doctor, but she couldn’t go the hospital.
 Too many people would be asking questions she couldn’t answer.

 Instead, she pulled up past a few houses safely nestled on a cul-de-sac, where doors remained unlocked.
 She stopped the car, got out, and staggered across the perfectly cut grass before nearly tripping over the unchecked pile of sympathy cards.